Abhishek-31/Abhishek-31.github.io/_posts/2019-01-11-Google-Actions-And-Python.md

 if in function definition you are getting a variable you can inilIalize your variables there also.
 But if the values are passed into the functions then the value which are passed become the default values.
 It seems that the normal content in python is basically nothing but global platform fro variable.
 Man! this language is freaking simple.
 Unlike c or c++ or any language which takes time to learn , here in python we can send parameters in any order by just specifying which variable are you sending.
 Although the main program must not be knowing anything related to that variable.
+Strings are considered to have a true value when they are non empty

 #### 12:00 pm